jren73/RecMG/DLRM/README.md

 ## DLRM

 This repository is RecMG's implementation with industrial level DLRM, and we use docker containers to increase reproducibility for users.
-Docker image address for ReMG with industrial DLRM:

 [DockerHub] https://hub.docker.com/repository/docker/binkma/rec_mg/general

 ### Download